The Hobson Charity Limited

 Priority Areas

-• Relief of poverty, suffering and distress of those in need in the United Kingdom
+• Relief of poverty, suffering and distress for those in need in the UK

-• Projects supporting young people, disadvantaged, deprived, disabled or elderly populations
+• Recreation and leisure facilities supporting community welfare, particularly for young, disadvantaged, deprived, disabled or elderly people

 What They Don't Fund

-• Applications from charities outside England and Wales
+• Applications from organizations outside England and Wales

 • Organizations without a functioning website